-Expressions of Interest for funding are now being invited - closing Friday 18 September 2020
+Expressions of Interest for funding closed on Friday 18 September 2020

 By restoring the quality of remnant bushland and establishing new habitat, the Bush for Birds project is helping to address threats and reverse the long-term decline in populations of the Regent Honeyeater Anthochaera phrygia and Swift Parrot Lathamus discolor.
 The woodland habitat on which they depend has historically been lost due to land clearing and continues to decline with the ongoing impacts of land degradation.